Malcomian/Morphmaster-Web/src/components/about/about.md

 Here's the typical setup process: first, create a new folder with the name of the project that you want.
 Then, unzip the contents of this project to that folder and run `npm install` to download all the node modules used in this project.
 Then, run `npm run morph` to change some of the basic project information in `package.json`.
 Then you can start generating components based on the application structure that you need or carry on as normal in your development process.

-The current project structure is set up in "build mode".
-You can either run `watch.js` with `npm run watch` or you can manually build the project after creating or editing files and directories inside of the `src` folder with `npm run build`.
-You can then start the app in another termainl with `npm start`, which runs `electron .`.
+To run the project, you can either run the `watch.js` script with `npm run watch` or you can manually build the project after creating or editing files and directories inside of the `src` folder with `npm run build`.
+To preview the app, you can use a vscode extension like [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) on the `index.html` file in the build folder.
 See below for more details on the different scripts and setups available.

 ### Morph